KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     will use LIS to run LSMs and assimilate satellite data into your models.

--   The Land Data Toolkit (LDT) is the program you have to run before running LIS.
+-   Preprocessing: The Land Data Toolkit (LDT) is the program you have to run before running LIS.
 LIS requires input data such as elevation, soil maps, landcover maps, vegetation data,\...
 LDT allows you to homogenize your input data (which are originally in different data formats) into one netcdf-file containing different input layers, all with the same spatial extent and spatial resolution.
 This netcdf-file is loaded in LIS for the simulations.
+Some specific preprocessing steps used in the RSDA group are done with the own python-based 'pylis' package: https://github.com/KUL-RSDA/pylis/)

--   The Land Verification Toolbox (LVT) (not used in RSDA group, instead use of own python-based 'pylis': https://github.com/KUL-RSDA/pylis/) The Land Verification Toolbox (LVT) is a program which can be used to analyze your output data.
+-   Postprocessing: The Land Verification Toolbox (LVT) (not used in RSDA group, instead use of own python-based 'pylis': https://github.com/KUL-RSDA/pylis/) The Land Verification Toolbox (LVT) is a program which can be used to analyze your output data.
 For example, you have soil moisture output from three LSMs in LIS and you want to evaluate that output with SMOS and SMAP data.
 LVT facilitate such an analysis and enables